axwaizee7/JavaLab/README.md

 ---

 23. a.
 Write a program to show how the concept of multiple inheritance can be illustrated in java using interface. _(March 20)_

+---

+24. _(Will be done later)_

+---

+25. a.
+Sort an array in descending order.

+    b.
+Read an array of n elements and calculate average of the elements.